SNUPEL/2024_TPO_RL/README.md

 We develop a block transportation scheduling algorithm for shipyards
 <br>
 The Block Transportation Scheduling Problem (BTSP) is a key logistics challenge in shipyards. <br>
-Our goal is to develop a scheduling algorithm that minimizes the total tardiness and empty travel time. <br>
+Our goal is to develop a scalable scheduling algorithm capable of dynamic decision-making. <br>

 <img src="figure/TP_problem_info.png"/>